 14 years since Half-Life 2, and we are every day looking at the screen hoping that 3 will finally come to light.
-By now we lose hope every day that passes, but Marc Laidlaw, who left the Valve in the 2016 to leave deservedly retired, he gave us a small grain in a post titled "Epistle 3" which is nothing but the one that should have been the plot of Half-Life 2: Episode 3.
+By now we lose hope every day that passes, but Marc Laidlaw, who left the Valve in the 2016 to leave deservedly retired, he gave us a small grain in a post titled "Epistle 3" which is nothing but what should have been the plot of Half-Life 2: Episode 3.

 Here is the text for you:

 To begin with, as you may recall from the closing paragraphs of my previous missive, the death of Eli Vance shook us all.
-The Research & Rebellion team was traumatized, unable to be sure how much of our plan could be compromised, and whether it had any sense to go on at all as we had intended.
+The Research & Rebellion team was traumatized, unable to be sure how much of our plan might be compromised, and whether it made any sense to go on at all as we had intended.
 And yet, once Eli had been buried, we found the strength and courage to regroup.
 It was the strong belief of his brave daughter, the feisty Alyx Vance, that we should continue on as her father had wished.
 We had the Arctic coordinates, transmitted by Eli's long-time assistant, Dr. Judith Mossman, which we believed to mark the location of the lost research vessel Borealis.
-Eli had felt strongly that the Borealis should be destroyed instead of allowing it to fall into the hands of the Combine.
+Eli had felt strongly that the Borealis should be destroyed rather than allow it to fall into the hands of the Combine.
 Others on our team disagreed, believing that the Borealis might hold the secret to the revolution's success.
 Either way, the arguments were moot until we found the vessel.
-Therefore, immediately after the service for Dr. Vance, Alyx and I boarded a helicopter and set off for the Arctic; a much larger support team, mostly militia, was to follow by separate transport.
+Therefore, immediately after the service for Dr. Vance, Alyx and I boarded a helicopter and set off for the Arctic; a much larger support team, mainly militia, was to follow by separate transport.

 It's still unclear to me exactly what brought down our little aircraft.
 The following hours spent traversing the frigid waste in a blizzard are also a jumbled blur, ill-remembered and poorly defined.
 The next thing I clearly recall is our final approach to the coordinates Dr. Mossman has provided, and where we expected to find the Borealis.
 What we found instead was a complex fortified installation, showing all the hallmarks of sinister Combine technology.
 It was surrounded by a large open field of ice.
 Of the Hypnos itself there was no sign ... or not at first.
 But as we stealthily infiltrated the Combine installation, we noticed a recurent, strangely coherent auroral effect of a vast hologram fading in and out of view.
 This bizarre phenomenon initially seemed to be an effect of an immense Combine lensing system, and Alyx and I soon realized that what we were actually seeing was the Borealis research vessel itself, phasing in and out of existence at the focus of the Combine devices.
 The aliens had erected their compound to study and seize the ship whenever it materialized.
 What Dr. Mossman had provided were not coordinates for where the sub was located, but instead for where it was predicted to arrive.
 The vessel was oscillating in and out of our reality, its pulses were gradually steadying, but there was no guarantee that it would settle into place for long-or at all.
 We determined that we must put ourselves in position to board it at the instant it became completely physical.